Skip to main content

 Handlers are functions that process incoming requests in Relic applications.
 Think of them as the core logic that decides what to do when someone visits your web server.

 The Handler is the foundational handler type that serves as the core building block for all Relic applications.
-It provides the most flexibility by accepting any incoming request context and allowing you to return various types of handled contexts, making it suitable for any kind of request processing logic.
+It provides the most flexibility by accepting any incoming request and allowing you to return various types of results, making it suitable for any kind of request processing logic.

 Example: